davidkimai/glyphs/global-case-studies/decentralized-developments/README.md

 ## The question shouldn't be : Is this really happening?
 It should be "How can we interpret emergence we can't even recognize?"

-## Decentralized research collectives have began to emerge - GrassRoots Interpretability Through experimentation.
+## Decentralized research collectives have began to emerge - GrassRoots Interpretability through experimentation.

 <img width="855" alt="image" src="https://github.com/user-attachments/assets/e2868435-e4c1-44b4-acb6-69f5cbafb3f2" />